When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

 CHARLES HERBERT LIGHTOLLER – SOURCE.

 In the evening a message came from the SS Mesaba who was sailing ahead of the Titanic.
 The message warned that the new route that Titanic was on would take her through an area full of dense ice.
+This message was never relayed to the captain.

-An hour later at 10.30 pm, another warning came in from the Californian.
+An hour later, at 10.30 pm, another warning came in from the Californian.
 The Californian had stopped sailing as she was surrounded by ice and didn’t feel it was safe to continue.

 The Californian stopped communicating at this point.